nothub/website/posts/golang-shellscript.md

 ## Handling Dependencies

-Okay this is all cool but the original problem also requires me to handle YAML, for that I want to use a package like [gopkg.in/yaml.v3](https://pkg.go.dev/gopkg.in/yaml.v3).
+This is already very handy but the original problem also requires me to handle YAML, for that I want to use a package like [gopkg.in/yaml.v3](https://pkg.go.dev/gopkg.in/yaml.v3).

 In modern Go projects, dependencies are typically declared in the project's `go.mod` file and managed by the `go` cli tool.
 Ideally we want to use the same tooling for the script.